 Here’s how: with a fixed mindset, belief that ‘you can’ is a fragile construct.
 If your confidence is based on your ability, and you believe that ability is fixed, then when you hit a setback – as inevitably happens from time to time – it’s going to pull the rug out from under you.
 “I must not be so smart after all, if I failed at this”.
 When that happens, a person flips from believing “I can” to “I can’t” very easily.

 This doesn’t happen with a growth mindset.
 If you have a growth mindset, you treat setbacks as a cue to put more effort in.
-Dweck and her collaborator Carol Diener found that some children with a growth mindset didn’t label their failures as setbacks at all – as Diener says in the Stanford Magazine article:
+Dweck and her collaborator Carol Diener found that some children with a growth mindset didn’t label their failures as setbacks at all – as Diener says in a Stanford Magazine article (now hidden behind a free registration):

 “Failure is information—we label it failure, but it’s more like, ‘This didn’t work, I’m a problem solver, and I’ll try something else.’”